syl20bnr/spacemacs/doc/DOCUMENTATION.md

 **keep your fingers on the home row** as much as possible, no matter the mode you are in.

-- **Crowed-configured**: Contribute easily your improvements and new configuration layers.
+- **Crowd-configured**: Contribute easily your improvements and new configuration layers.

 - **Minimalistic and nice graphical UI**, keep your available screen space for